Into The Wild: Work With Me

 – Sound healing

-– Plant medicine (CRUCIALLY important who holds ceremony for/with you and can integrate with you afterwards- NOT EVER to be done recreationally)
+– Sitting with and learning from plant medicine (CRUCIALLY important who holds ceremony for/with you and can integrate with you afterwards)

 – Spending time outdoors, in nature, communing with the earth and more-than-human kin

-– Health and nutrition (literally, what you eat!)
+– Care for/awareness of our bodies including sleep and nutrition (literally, what you eat!)

 – Twelve Step programs (Codependents Anonymous / CoDA changed my life)